Overcoming Taste Challenges in Functional Food & Beverages

 Julie Drainville leads all sensory functions for Edlong globally, maintaining a trained employee panel for sensory testing, and also collaborating with applications scientists and customers to run testing to meet project needs.
 Julie has an extensive background in food science including over 15 years in the sensory field, a degree from Purdue University in Foods, Nutrition and Business/Dietetics, a Master of Science in Nutrition Education from Rosalind Franklin University, and completion of the UC Davis Applied Sensory and Consumer Science Certificate Program.

-[1] Innova Health & Nutrtition Survey 2023
+[1] Innova Health & Nutrition Survey 2023

 Topics: Functional Foods